Instructors

 Bristol Ivy is a knitting designer, teacher, and author from Bangor, Maine.
 Her work has been published with PomPom Magazine, amirisu, Quince & Co., Making Magazine, and her own eponymous pattern line.
 She has taught at such events as Squam Art Workshops, Edinburgh Yarn Festival, and Vogue Knitting Live, as well as yarn shops worldwide.
 Her recent books, Knitting Outside the Box and Knitting Outside the Box: Drape and Fold, both with PomPom Press, explore her lifelong commitment to breaking rules and finding beauty in unexpected places.
 When not knitting, she’s sewing, running, watching far too many British murder mysteries, and baking a mean loaf of oatmeal honey bread.
 Find her on Instagram and Twitter as @bristolivy.

-Cal Patch has been making, designing and teaching all things textile-related in New York City since 1991.
-She sews, crochets, embroiders, spins, prints, knits, dyes, and more.
-She designed clothing for Urban Outfitters, Free People, Gap, and Old Navy before developing her own line of one-off pieces called “hodge podge”, which she currently sells at craft fairs and in her Etsy shop.
-After owning a boutique for four years which showcased her own and other local indie designers’ work, she opened one of the nation’s first craft schools in 2002.
-She contributes to books and magazines such as Stitch N’ Bitch: The Happy Hooker, Mend It Better, Applique Your Way, Made by Hand, Crochet Today and Sew Stylish.
-In 2009 Cal relocated to upstate New York where she is learning to be a crafty farmer.
-She offers classes in the Hudson Valley, and travels to teach at retreats and events like Squam Art Worshops, the Makerie, and Lucky Star Art Camp.
+Cal Patch sews, crochets, embroiders, spins, prints, knits, dyes, and more.
+She loves to combine and layer techniques when possible, hence the original name of her label *hodge podge*.
+She designed clothing in NYC for Urban Outfitters, Free People, Gap, and Old Navy before developing her own line of one-off pieces.
+She opened one of the nation’s first craft schools in 2002, and has contributed to books and magazines such as Stitch N’ Bitch: The Happy Hooker, Mend It Better, Applique Your Way, Made by Hand, Crochet Today and Sew Stylish.
+In 2009 Cal relocated to upstate New York where she is becoming a crafty farmer and growing her handmade wardrobe.
+She teaches pattern drafting, garment sewing, crochet and other fiber arts, has taught at retreats and events like Stitches United, Squam Art Workshops, A Gathering of Stitches, and Harrisville Designs, and now offers online workshops via Creativebug.
 Her first book, Design-It-Yourself Clothes: Patternmaking Simplified, was published by Potter Craft.

-Casey Ryder is the owner of PortFiber, a fiber arts supply shop in Portland, Maine that serves as a hub for spinners, weavers, felters, knitters, dyers, and other makers.
-Casey regularly teaches wheel and drop spindle spinning, and rigid heddle weaving classes, and invites other fiber arts instructors from around Maine and New England to inspire her community, hosting workshops throughout the year at her shop.
-In 2016, Casey became the US Distributor of Cashmere People Yarns, a women-run business of hand spinners in Tajikistan & Afghanistan.
-She has since traveled to Tajikistan to meet the women she represents.
-This experience lives in her heart while she travels the US promoting their handspun cashmere and cashgora yarns.
-You can read about her travels in Tajikistan in the Trade issue of Taproot Magazine.
-In her spare time, Casey likes to knit, dance, drink coffee, read fantasy novels, and bike around town.
+Casey Ryder is the owner of PortFiber, a fiber arts supply shop in Portland, Maine that serves as a hub for fiber folks and makers.
+Casey regularly teaches wheel spinning, and rigid heddle weaving classes, and invites other fiber arts instructors from around Maine and New England to inspire the community, hosting workshops throughout the year.
+In 2016, they became the US Distributor of Cashmere People Yarns, a women-run business of hand spinners in Tajikistan & Afghanistan.
+In 2017, Casey traveled to Tajikistan to meet the women they represent.
+This opportunity has allowed for more travel around the US, promoting their handspun cashmere and cashgora yarns.
+You can read about these travels in Tajikistan in the Trade issue of Taproot Magazine.
+In their spare time, Casey likes to knit, dance, drink coffee, read fantasy novels, and bike or walk around town.

 Sarah Sockbeson is an award winning Native American Artist, culture bearer, and member of the Penobscot tribe, creating traditional yet contemporary brown ash and sweetgrass baskets.
 She is part of a new generation of basketmakers who’ve pushed the boundaries of Wabanaki cultural art to an exciting new level.
 Growing up within the homelands of the Penobscot, Sarah always had a deep appreciation for traditional art, baskets in particular.
 Coming from a long line of basketmakers, it was unfortunate the line of knowledge stopped when her great-grandmother passed away before teaching her generation.
 In 2004, Sarah was introduced to the Maine Indian Basketmakers Alliance, an organization dedicated to preserving cultural knowledge, and it was then she had the opportunity to apprentice with renowned basketmaker Jennifer Sapiel, Penobscot.
 Since then, Sarah has honed her skills with each basket woven, becoming an integral part of the Wabanaki arts community.
 She continues to serve as an active participant, teacher/ mentor, and innovator among her tribe and the national Indigenous arts community.
 While her work is undeniable tied to cultural tradition, she infuses a style all her own, in the hopes that her work will serve as an inspiration to future generations of Native American artists.